April 2015 is Global Awareness Month!

 Fulbright Presentation for Faculty and Staff

-Andy Riess of the Council for International Exchange of Scholars will explore the components of the Fulbright Scholar Program which contribute to faculty development and globalization of higher education.
-Attendees will learn how to use the various components of the Fulbright Scholar Program both to internationalize their campuses and to apply for individual grants, with special attention to preparing successful applications.
-The workshop will also present information on how to bring visiting Fulbright Scholars to U.S. campuses.
+Andy Riess of the Council for International Exchange of Scholars will explore components of the Fulbright Scholar Program that contribute to faculty development and globalization of higher education.
+Special attention will be given to preparing successful applications.
 The presentation will include time for questions and discussion of opportunities with prospective applicants.

 The Division of Equity, Diversity and Global Outreach recognizes campus and community members that are advancing diversity and a community of respect at NDSU.